linolayani/linoleparquet.github.io/content/posts/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ## Second layer

-A more experienced candidate might include **HTTP elements** in his reponse.
-He also might notice that the **protocol used is HTTPS**.
+A more experienced candidate might include **HTTP concepts** in his reponse.
+He also might notice that the protocol used is **HTTPS**.

 ### TLS Handshake